germiiii/Woofer/Server/README.md

     This route returns data for a user ID.

 - GET /users
+    This route returns data for all users.

+- GET /users?role=admin
-    This route returns data for all users
+    This admin-role route returns data for all users including soft-deleted users.

 **OWNERS**
 - POST /owner